-B. SEXUAL MISCONDUCT INTERIM MEASURES
+C. INTERIM MEASURES

-- Interim measures can be provided to students by contacting the Title IX Coordinator/Director of Equity and Compliance who will work with campus partners to implement. - 2.
-Students may request the following: - housing reassignment to ensure that the students are not in close proximity; - limitations on contact between parties (referred to as a "No
+Interim measures can be provided to students by contacting the Title IX Coordinator/Director of Equity and Compliance who will work with University partners to implement.

-Contact Directive");
+Students may request the following:

-- an escort to ensure student safety;
+- housing reassignment to ensure that the students are not in close proximity; - limitations on contact between parties (referred to as a "No Contact Directive"); - an escort to ensure student safety;

-- reassignment of classes to ensure that the students are not attending the same classes,
+- reassignment of classes to ensure that the students are not attending the same classes:

-- counseling services;
+- · counseling services;

-- medical services;
+- · medical services;

-- academic support such as tutoring;
+- · academic support such as tutoring;

 - to withdraw from a class without penalty;

-- adjustments to on-campus transportation, parking, or work.
+- adjustments to university transportation, parking, or work.

-In the event that the nature and circumstances of the complaint require immediate action other measures not listed can be considered to ensure the safety of all involved parties in the case and the campus community.
-These decisions are made by the Title IX Coordinator/Director of Equity and Compliance in conjunction with the Assistant Dean of Student Conduct.
+In the event that the nature and circumstances of the complaint require immediate action other measures not listed can be considered to ensure the safety of all involved parties in the case and the university community.
+These decisions are made by the Title IX Coordinator/Director of Equity and Compliance in conjunction with the Assistant Dean of Students.